 Completing the Program

-Once you have registered for your fifth and course, be sure to complete and return the C-1 Form to firstname.lastname@example.org.
-You can leave the final grade(s) blank for any classes still in progress.
-C-1 forms are due by the following dates for each degree conferral period.
+Once you have registered for your fifth and final course, be sure to complete and return the Certificate Eligibility Form (directions and example below) to firstname.lastname@example.org.
+Forms are due by the following dates for each degree conferral period:

 Tuition and Fees

 Eligible Massachusetts state employees receive a 50% discount on tuition for Continuing & Professional Education courses.
-For more information on tuition waivers, visit the CPE website.
+For more information on tuition waivers, talk to your HR or union representative.

 Financial aid is not available for certificate programs.